mac-theobio/RSAomicron/README_TMB.md

 - explore reasons for difficulty in estimating log-sd.
 Profile; regularize/prior?
 - trouble-shoot `tmb_CI.R`

+### cosmetic/cleanup

+- move province-name-fixing machinery (i.e. disambiguating `loc` parameters) upstream
+- generate predictions with evenly spaced time values for prettier pred curves

 ### medium

+- machinery for automatic binom/beta-binom switching/robust fitting
+- `SIMULATE` methods
 - switches for fixed vs random vs pooled values.
 Ideally this could be done by fixing `log_sd` to a small (pooled) or large (fixed) value, but ???
 I was previously getting a lot of inner-loop optimization problems when `log_sd` was large.
 Maybe gone now, maybe interacting with other issues
-    - making loc a fixed effect seemed necessary to get workable answers: can we relax?
+    - making loc a fixed effect seemed necessary to get workable answers: can we relax this?
-- `SIMULATE` methods
 - adjustable beta-binomial parameterizations?
 Do we really need this?
 - log-scale/robust machinery
 - work up a similar thing for the re-infection data
-- could also/alternatively try using standard mixed model (also good for comparison of effects of allowing for drop/gain)
+- alternatively try using standard mixed model (also good for comparison of effects of allowing for drop/gain)
 - also had to put an upper bound on beta-binom precision parameter
 - try on an *ensemble* of fake data??
 - set up priors/flag for priors?